Source-to-Contract and the

 Changes to Source-to-Contract: Frameworks & Dynamic Markets

-The system will continue to support Frameworks and Dynamic Purchasing Systems (DPS) under the Public Contract Regulations 2015 regime.
+The system supports Frameworks and Dynamic Purchasing Systems (DPS) under the Public Contract Regulations 2015 regime.
 However, changes are being made to cater for Open Frameworks and Dynamic Markets.

 Existing DPS functionality is being expanded to cater for the new Dynamic Markets functionality.
 A new Sourcing Project Type will be made available for Open Frameworks.